IVenzon/cse15l-lab-reports/Lab-Reports/week-5-lab-report-3.md

 ```
 ![Image](https://i.imgur.com/RpwQIFf.png)

 In total, using just `-i` gave us 35 false positives!
 This is why it is important to keep in mind what exactly you are searching.
 If you are searching for something very specific or long, then `-i` should be just fine.
-However, if you are searching for something very small or you know it is a common prefix/suffix/substring for other words, consider using `-iw` to get a more accurate result.
+If you are searching for something very small or you know it is a common prefix/suffix/substring for other words, consider using `-iw` to get a more accurate result.

 Source: [15 Practical Grep Command Examples In Linux / UNIX](https://www.thegeekstuff.com/2009/03/15-practical-unix-grep-command-examples/)